jiegev5/Publications/README.md

 <img src="https://cdn-images-1.medium.com/max/1067/1*32wN-ItVobWdxmWwyU8o8A.jpeg" align="left" border="2" width="20%"/>

-[Set Up Xdebug, PhpStorm in PHP5/7](https://medium.com/@goranaviani/set-up-xdebug-phpstorm-in-php5-7-6a8386304fc6) - Set Up Xdebug, PhpStorm in PHP5/7 is an article where I explain the process of setting up those technologies for debugging purposes.
-This article gives its readers step by step real code examples, images and explanations that will help in setting up debugging environments in a matter of minutes.  _Medium, aug 28, 2018._
+[How to set up a local debugging environment in PHP](https://medium.com/@goranaviani/set-up-xdebug-phpstorm-in-php5-7-6a8386304fc6) - How to set up a local debugging environment in PHP is an article where I explain the process of setting up those technologies for debugging purposes.
+This article gives its readers step by step real code examples, images and explanations that will help in setting up debugging environments in a matter of minutes.  _Medium, aug 28, 2018._ _Republished on freeCodeCamp nov 15, 2018._

 <br>